jordibc/entrez/README.md

 # Entrez - Call the NCBI E-utilities from Python

-A simple Python interface to the amazing biological databases kept at the NCBI.
+A simple Python interface to **query the biological databases** kept at the NCBI.
-It uses the Entrez Programming Utilities (E-utilities), nine server-side programs that access the Entrez query and database system at the National Center for Biotechnology Information (NCBI).
+It uses the Entrez Programming Utilities (*E-utilities*), nine server-side programs that access the Entrez query and database system at the National Center for Biotechnology Information (NCBI).